yasbhatti1/DeepLearning-homework/README.md

 Q: Which window size works best for the model?
 A: I tested many different combinations for training and testing models.
 I achieved best results by using window size =10, number units = 20, dropout fraction = 0.2, epochs=10, and batch size=2.

+Here is the HVPLOt, which didn't render on github...

+![fig1][fig1.png]